-Strategic Planning terms – see Strategic Planning Model on page 45.
+Strategic Planning terms – see Strategic Planning Model section of this document below.

 Sustainability – avoidance of the depletion of natural resources in order to maintain an ecological balance and ensure their availability into the future.

 Sustainable – use of a resource such that the resource is not depleted or permanently damaged.